Police investigating ‘suspicious’ death of 1-year-old girl found unresponsive at NH hotel

 MANCHESTER, N.H.
 (WHDH) – Authorities are investigating the “suspicious” death of a 1-year-old girl who died after being found unresponsive at a hotel in Manchester, New Hampshire on Monday, officials said.

-Officers responding to a report of a little girl experiencing a medical issue at the Econo Lodge about 6 p.m. found the toddler unresponsive and assisted with transporting her to Catholic Medical Center, where she was later pronounced dead, according to Manchester police.
+Officers responding to a report of a little girl experiencing a medical issue at the Econo Lodge on West Hancock Street about 6 p.m. found the toddler unresponsive and assisted with transporting her to Catholic Medical Center, where she was later pronounced dead, according to Manchester police.

 Her death is being considered suspicious.